YesImJD/subnautica/QMods/DeathRun/ReadMe.txt

 • Vehicles and the Habitat Builder much more expensive

 -------------------------------------------------------------------------------------------------------------
+• 3.0.2 - Fixed broken batteries and missing icons
+• 3.0.1 - Removed stuck out of breath message
+• 3.0.0 - Updated for Subnautica 2.0
 • 2.2.2 - Costs of Bioreactor/Thermal Plant/Nuclear Reactor increased
 • 2.2.2 - "Worse than DeathRun" option added for Scans Required
 • 2.2.2 - "Pescatarian" diet challenge (fish ONLY) added